What Cost Savings Can You Expect From an Electric Vehicle?

-According to the U.S. Department of Energy, it costs about half as much to drive an electric vehicle as a gas-powered vehicle.
+According to the U.S. Department of Energy, it costs about one-third as much to drive an electric vehicle as a gas-powered vehicle.
 EVs have lower maintenance costs, lower fuel costs, and may qualify for rebates that bring down the upfront cost of the vehicle.

 EVs typically have higher upfront costs, or manufacturer suggested retail prices (MSRPs), than similarly sized gas-powered cars, but more EV options are being introduced at a range of prices.
 What’s more, EVs often qualify for rebates that gas-powered cars do not, such as federal tax credits, Efficiency Maine EV rebates, and manufacturer rebates.
 Federal tax credits are either included in lease pricing or claimed on your income tax return for car purchases and are administered by the IRS, not by Efficiency Maine.
 Click here to learn more about EV rebates and other incentives.